cobbzilla/omnium/README.md

 Omnium
 ======

-Omnium is an abstraction layer across DNS services.
-It enables developers to build apps that are agnostic to cloud DNS services.
+Omnium is a JavaScript abstraction layer across cloud DNS services.

+It supports apps that are agnostic to cloud DNS services.

 # Using cloud DNS services
     const { omniumClient } = require('omnium')